Palazzo Madama, Turin: History

 Later the palace had various uses, and housed the headquarters of the provisional French government during the Napoleonic Wars.
 In the 19th century King Charles Albert selected it as seat of the Pinacoteca Regia, the royal art gallery, and, later, of the Subalpine Senate (the Parliament of the Kingdom of Sardinia) and of the High Court.
-Since 1934 it has housed to the City Museum of Ancient Art.
+Since 1934 it has housed the City Museum of Ancient Art.

 Overlooking Piazza Castello, the section built by Juvarra (illustration, right) constitutes today a scenographic façade a single bay deep, screening the rear part of the edifice, which has remained unchanged (illustration, above right).
-On the exterior, Juvarra expressed what was intended as a magnificent architectural preamble to an edifice that was never built, as a high-ceilinged piano nobile with arch-headed windows, which is linked to a mezzanine above it by a colossal order of pilasters of a Composite order.
+On the exterior, Juvarra expressed what was intended as a magnificent architectural preamble to an edifice that was never built, as a high-ceilinged piano nobile with arch-headed windows, which is linked to a mezzanine above it by a colossal row of pilasters of the composite order.
 Each pilaster stands on a sturdy and formal fielded channel-rusticated base against the ashlar masonry of the ground floor.
 The central three bays are emphasised by the bolder relief offered by full columns attached to the façade, which is returned inward behind them to afford a vast glass-fronted central interior space like a glazed loggia.
 Their prominence is emphasised by the tall socles on which they stand, carved with trophies of arms in relief.
 In the flanking triple bays, each central bay is broken slightly forwards, given its window a deeper, more shadowed reveal within the depth of the wall; its two outer giant pilasters overlap the main order as if that continued behind them.
 On either side the bays' windows are set together within a slightly recessed panel, thus there are three layered planes to the façade.
 The dentiled cornice supported on bold consoles in the frieze breaks forward over the central columns and subtly over the central bays of the flanking sections as well.
 A conforming balustrade decorated with vases and statues in white marble surmounts the façade.